JvanKatwijk/drm-receiver/README.md

 The SDC contains - as the name suggests - data telling where to find the sevice data and how to interpret it.
 SDC data is encoded as QAM4 or QAM16;
- *aacSync tells about the decoding of the selected service.
+ * aacSync tells about the decoding of the selected service.
 While the previous ones dealt with the whole content of the transmission, the selected service may be just one of 4.
 The payload of the transmision is encoded in QAM16 or QAM64 format.
-The audio services are encoded as AAC streams or xHE-AAC streams, that is why this software uses the FDK_AAC library, since that is able to handle both formats.
+The audio services are encoded as AAC or xHE-AAC streams, that is why this software uses the FDK_AAC library, since that is able to handle both formats.
+Note that in previous versions, there was a bug, a buffer overflow with one of the output samplerates of the xHe-AAC streams, causing the software\
+to crash.

-The boxes, jer elabeled "3" and "c" tell that in the transmission the mode "c" was detected and the spectrum layout "3" (the latter just indicating a 10 KHz wide signal).
+The boxes, here elabeled "3" and "B" tell that in the transmission the mode "B" was detected and the spectrum layout "3" (the latter just indicating a 10 KHz wide signal).
 The box with "QAM16" tells that the audio content is encoded in QAM16, i.e each complex carrier takes one of 16 positions (which can be decoded into 4 bits), and the box with "AAC" tells that the audio was encoded in AAC format (the other formak is xHE-AAC).

 The 3 numbers  in the middle of the widget give an indication of the quality of the decoding.